 1952 - A look east on busy Hollywood Blvd. on

 November 28.
-In this great view located by Ken McIntyre for the Facebook group Photos of Los Angeles, you can see the theatre's readerboard (then saying "Newsreels" atop it) just above the second car on the right.
+In this great view located by Ken McIntyre for the private Facebook group Photos of Los Angeles, you can see the theatre's readerboard (then saying "Newsreels" atop it) just above the second car on the right.
 The towers in the distance are the Warner.
 The theatre marquee on the extreme left is the Vogue.

 "The street lights we see were installed in 1948.
 The trees themselves are also post-war--debuting in 1945.
 They are an update of the design that first appeared in the early 1930s."